LukasWoodtli/WebPage/content/domain_driven_design.md

 Everybody working on the system needs to know and understand the context map.

 The Context Map can also show problems with badly defined Bounded Contexts.
 For example if two (or more) contexts share a part of the system.

+When getting started with DDD it's a good starting point to draw a context map of the system.

 # Common Patterns